 Based on one individual’s scan, the MRI showed hypointensity, or a darkened area that can indicate iron deposits, in the brain’s substantia nigra and globus pallidus.
 In another case, the scan showed hyperintensity (white spots that highlight problematic regions) and swelling in the brain’s caudate nuclei, putamina and thalamus.
 A third individual’s scan showed calcifications in the globus pallidus.

-Diagnosis of CoPAN can be confirmed through genetic testing of the COASY gene to find gene changes.
-Genetic testing is done through sequence analysis.
+The diagnosis of CoPAN can be confirmed through genetic testing of the COASY gene to identify mutations.

 To establish the extent of disease in an individual diagnosed with CoPAN, the following evaluations may be useful: